-Applicants based outside of eligible countries may submit an LOI as long as the project deliverables are focused on the conservation needs within Palestine.
-International organizations are encouraged to involve local organizations or communities as project partners and explain how local stakeholders will be engaged as part of project implementation.
+Applicants based outside of eligible countries may submit an LOI as long as the project deliverables are focused on the conservation need within an eligible country.
+International organizations are encouraged to involve local organizations or communities as project partners and/or explain how local stakeholders will be engaged as part of project implementation.